Be part of something great!

 What is ACCEL?

-The purpose of the combined NIH and state of Delaware funding is to build research capacities in States that historically have had low levels of NIH funding by supporting basic, clinical, and translational research through mentoring, education and faculty development, and infrastructure improvements.
+The purpose of the combined NIH and state of Delaware funding is to build research capacities in states which historically have had low levels of NIH funding by supporting basic, clinical, and translational research through mentoring, education and faculty development, and infrastructure improvements.

 What does ACCEL provide?